Junlei-Chen/junlei-chen.github.io/_pages/cv.md

 Education
 ======
-* M.A. in Business and Economics, University of Zurich, 2021
+* Master of Arts UZH in Business and Economics, University of Zurich, 2021
-* B.A. in Economics, Peking University, 2018
+* Bachelor of Economics, Peking University, 2018

 Professional Experience
 ======